mdavezac/LaDa/_sources/about.txt

     concentration.
 To do this, we created a simple script to automatically determine possible vacancies and substitutions, as well as their charge state.
 These defects are all `the same`__, so no need to worry and create each, one at a time.
-LaDa made it possible to create the systems, launch the appropriate chain of calculations, and gather the results, and let physicists do physics rather than word processing input files.
+Pylada made it possible to create the systems, launch the appropriate chain of calculations, and gather the results, and let physicists do physics rather than word processing input files.